 The most erroneous stories are those we think we know best—and therefore never scrutinize or question.Stephen Jay Gould

-First, allow me to address the reality that no single lifestyle or dietary pattern “fits” every being.
-There are scientific studies everywhere that support every diet ideology under the sun whether it’s vegan, keto, carnivore, paleo or AIP… and that’s great!
+First, allow me to address the reality that no single lifestyle ideology or dietary pattern “fits” every being.
+There are studies everywhere that support every diet ideology under the sun whether it’s vegan, keto, carnivore, paleo or AIP… and that’s great!
 They all serve their purpose and can guide you along your understanding of nutrition to a degree, and everyone’s got different and evolving needs and goals: in fact, I invite you to get creative with the recipes on this blog to fit your needs.
 I believe that much of the time, these dietary and lifestyle guidelines should proactively be used as fluid, flexible tools rather than immutable, dogmatic and rigid rules to react to or live by, all without having them take over your life.

-These days, mainstream veganism has become rife with industrialized food-like products, often in the form of meat and dairy substitutes like Beyond Meat with petroleum-based packaging, made with monocropped plants, created in a lab, pumped with “natural flavours” and industrially processed, glyphosate-ridden seed oils, and eventually shipped long distances to get to your table.
-To me, it seems silly at this point to suggest that veganism can “save the planet” as so many of its proponents preach, and I personally don’t feel drawn to these products as they simply do not serve my highest potential.
+These days, mainstream veganism has become rife with industrialized food-like products, often in the form of meat and dairy substitutes like Beyond Meat with petroleum-based packaging, made with mono-cropped plants, created in a lab, pumped with “natural flavours” and industrially processed, glyphosate-ridden seed oils, and eventually shipped long distances to get to your table.
+To me, it seems silly at this point to suggest that veganism can “save the planet” as so many of its proponents preach, and I personally don’t feel drawn to these products as they simply do not serve my highest good.
 A lot of this stuff is easy to cling to and sadly easy to access, but I don’t feel called to consume any of it as I personally have the ability to make certain choices for my own sense of health and goals.

-In fact, a huge reason why I advocate hunting for wild game now is that it’s an opportunity to cultivate a stronger connection to your food and the land, and the animal would have lived a free life, roaming in the sunlight as they please, potentially a highly nutritious way to sustain your life (and support the life around you).
-Organic, ethically and holistically pasture raised animals (and plants) are another alternative: raised in the sun with the highest degree of integrity as opposed to the unnecessarily cruel and inhumane practices done in slaughterhouses, and yes, that which occurs more indirectly through mass produced “meat”-like products and industrially produced, packaged plant milks.
+In fact, a huge reason why I advocate hunting for wild game now is that it’s an opportunity to cultivate a stronger connection to your food, the land and each other, and the animal would have lived a free life, roaming in the sunlight as they please, with a quick and minimally painful death, potentially a highly nutritious way to sustain your life (and support the life around you).
+Organic, ethically and holistically pasture (sun) raised healthy animals (and plants) are the next best option: raised in the sun with the highest degree of integrity as opposed to the unnecessarily cruel and inhumane practices done in slaughterhouses, and yes, that which occurs more indirectly through mass produced “meat”-like products, destructive industrial mono-cropping, and industrially produced, packaged plant milks.

 What if the planet doesn’t need to be “saved” – and the only thing we can save is ourselves?